 Smart Snack Foods are those food and beverages sold/served during the school day outside of reimbursable school meals.
-The district uses the current DGAs and/or IOM standards to establish Smart Snack Foods Nutrition Standards (SSFN) (Ap5).
+The district uses the current DGAs and/or IOM standards to establish Smart Snack Foods Nutrition Standards (SSFN)..
 Smart Snack Nutrition Standards are based on the intent that school meals be the main source of nutrition for students during the school day.
-Smart Snack Foods shall help rather than hinder health and learning, and be within age appropriate serving sizes.
+Smart Snack Foods shall help, rather than hinder, health and learning, and be within age appropriate serving sizes.
+Smart snack food website is: www.fns.usda.gov>guide-smart-snacks-school foods and beverages sold do not have to meet the Smart Snacks nutrition standards.
+Non-food fundraising is recommended (Healthy Fundraising -Ap7).

-- A. Food and beverages sold through vending, school stores, a la carte, and shall follow or exceed standards described in Appendix 5. - B. A la Carte: entrees may be incorporated into reimbursable meals per USDA regulations. - C. Fundraisers: Nonfood fundraising is recommended (Healthy Fundraising -Ap7).
 Submit Approval Form (Ap11) and follow district procedure for all fundraisers.
+If food is sold as part of an out-of-school fundraiser, follow Appendix 5.
+The school will make available to parents and teachers a list of healthy fundraising ideas.
+Some examples are: school spirit apparel and merchandise, discount cards/coupon books, magazine subscriptions, car washes, etc. For more ideas go to: cspinet.org/sites/default/files/attachment/schoolfundraising\0.pdf

+- A. Food and beverages sold through vending, school stores, a la carte, and shall follow or exceed standards described in Appendix 5.
+They will meet all federal, state, and local standards. - B. A la Carte: entrees may be incorporated into reimbursable meals per USDA regulations. - C. Fundraisers: Some number of exemptions for infrequent fundraisers are allowed during which

-If food is sold as part of an out-of-school fundraiser, follow Appendix 5. - D. School Stores or Food Carts shall sell only food/beverage items meeting the Smart Snacks Nutrition Standards (Ap5) during, and up to 30 minutes following, the school day.
+D. School Stores, Food carts, vending machines shall sell only food/beverage items meeting the

+Smart Snacks Nutrition Standards (Ap5) during, and up to 30 minutes following, the school day.